 Liaison with Emergency Services

-Whilst working on the dock gates progressing exercises were held, with the local fire brigade to familiarise themselves with the vessel, a series of five search & rescue exercises were held involving tenders from all twelve stations in the Liverpool area.
+Whilst working on the dock gates progressing exercises were held, with the local fire brigade to familiarise themselves with the vessel, a series of five search and rescue exercises were held involving tenders from all twelve stations in the Liverpool area.

-The major hazardous waste on the vessel was asbestos insulation, a detailed type three survey was conducted for the MOD, a series of deck drawings were also supplied showing the location of asbestos & lengths of the pipe runs.
+The major hazardous waste on the vessel was asbestos insulation, a detailed type three survey was conducted for the MOD, a series of deck drawings were also supplied showing the location of asbestos and lengths of the pipe runs.
 TDS removed all asbestos materials, so that dismantling work could undergo on the last week of December 2008.